IllusionMods/KK_Plugins/README.md

 Replaces any cards with the modded story character personalities with the default "Pure" personality when attempting to added them to the class to prevent the game from breaking.
 Also defaults to "Pure" for characters using paid DLC personalities if you don't have the paid DLC installed.

 <details><summary>Change Log</summary>

-v1.1 Updated to support missing DLC personalities
+v1.1 Updated to support missing DLC personalities<br/>
 v1.2 Updated for 1221 DLC personalities
 </details>

 #### KK_UncensorSelector v1.1 - [Download](https://github.com/DeathWeasel1337/KK_Plugins/releases/download/v24/KK_UncensorSelector.v1.1.zip)
 Allows you to specify which uncensors individual characters use.

-Usage: See Example.txt in the BepInEx/KK_UncensorSelector folder for instructions.
+Usage: See Example.txt in the BepInEx/KK_UncensorSelector folder for instructions.<br/>
 Create a new .txt file in the BepInEx/KK_UncensorSelector folder and add your entries there.

 Note: Only what you have set as the default for the character's gender or the wild card (*) will load in the character maker.
 If you need a specific one loaded (for example when working with more extreme body mods) make sure to change the default.
 Set it back after you're done.

 <details><summary>Change Log</summary>
 v1.1 Now reads .txt files.
 Reads all .txt and .csv files in BepInEx/KK_UncensorSelector folder.
 Loads body textures correctly when loading a scene with multiple characters.
 Can specify uncensors to apply only to one gender or the other.
 </details>